Magnatic70/TextAdventureGameEngine/README.md

 - Hints

 ## Title
 Define the title of the game.
+This will be visible as the webpage title.
 ```
 Title:<brief title>
 ```